How to sync stock levels from Katana to Shopify?

 2. Which quantity for a product is synced from Katana to Shopify?

 The synced quantity for each product is calculated based on Katana data as follows:

 Synced quantity = "In stock" quantity - "Committed" quantity

-You can select whether Sales Orders created directly in Katana affect the stock levels in Shopify or not.
-For example, if you enter large wholesale orders manually to Katana but wish to prevent those from reducing the available stock in Shopify, you can opt-out from this option.
-In this case, the "Committed" quantity for those sales order will not be taken into account in the synced quantity calculation.
+- You can select whether Sales Orders created directly in Katana affect the stock levels in Shopify or not.
+For example, if you enter large wholesale orders manually to Katana but wish to prevent those from reducing the available stock in Shopify, you can opt-out from this option when setting up the connection.
+In this case, the "Committed" quantity for those sales orders will not be taken into account in the synced quantity calculation.
 Read more.

 3. Why is Katana not syncing the "In stock" quantity but is deducting the "Committed" quantity for syncing purposes?